Oblivious transfer based on single-qubit rotations: Notation, definitions and results

-Here, we provide notation, necessary definitions and results for defining and proving the security of our proposal.
-First, we give the definition of {\em quantum one-way functions}, based on \cite{lu:fen:05,nik:08}.
+In this Appendix, we provide notation, necessary definitions and results for stating and proving the security of our proposal.
+First, we give the definition of {\em quantum one-way functions}, based on~\cite{lu:fen:05,nik:08}.

-A {\em quantum one-way function} is a map $f: N \rightarrow \mathcal{H}$, where $N \subset \mathbbm{Z}$ and $\mathcal{H}$ is a Hilbert space, such that: \begin{enumerate} \item $f$ is easy to compute: there is a polynomial-time (in the number of bits of the input $s$) quantum algorithm that computes $f(s)\in \mathcal{H}$, with $s\in N$; \item Hard to invert: without any additional information, inverting $f(s)$ in polynomial time on the input size is impossible by fundamental physical laws of quantum (information) theory. \end{enumerate} If inversion is computed in polynomial-time using some additional information, called the trapdoor, then $f$ is called a {\em trapdoor quantum one-way function}.
+A {\em quantum one-way function} is a map $f: N \rightarrow \mathcal{H}$, where $N \subset \mathbbm{Z}$ and $\mathcal{H}$ is a Hilbert space, such that: \begin{enumerate} \item $f$ is easy to compute: there is a polynomial-time (in the number of bits of the input $s$) quantum algorithm that computes $f(s)\in \mathcal{H}$, with $s\in N$; \item Hard to invert: without any additional information, inverting $f(s)$ non-negligibly on the input size is impossible by fundamental physical laws of quantum (information) theory. \end{enumerate} If inversion is computed in polynomial-time using some additional information, called the trapdoor, then $f$ is called a {\em trapdoor quantum one-way function}.
 In a sense, the trapdoor is a ``key'' to unlock the input $s$.
+There are several candidates for quantum one-way functions studied in~\cite{GC01,BCWW01} (a slightly different variation of quantum one-way function, with input being quantum as well, was considered in~\cite{lu:fen:05}).
+Recently, another candidate for a quantum one-way function was proposed in~\cite{nik:08}.
+This function considers qubit rotations $R$ and is given by